 For most of the U.S. population, a simple database query is all it takes.
-According to the FDIC’s December 2009 “National Survey of Unbanked and Underbanked Households,” only 7.7 percent of the U.S. population is unbanked, meaning they don’t own bank accounts.
-Although this issue was not addressed by the FDIC’s survey, it is fairly safe to assume that unbanked people are also the most likely not to have any credit, which is significant because the investigative databases we use rely primarily on data from credit applications.
+According to the FDIC’s December 2009 “National Survey of Unbanked and Underbanked Households,” only 7.7 percent of the U.S. population is unbanked, meaning they don’t have bank accounts.
+Although this issue was not addressed by the FDIC’s survey, it’s safe to assume that unbanked people are also the most likely not to have any credit.
+That’s significant, because the investigative databases we use rely primarily on data from credit applications.

 Since most of us have some level of debt, most people show up in our databases.
 Therefore, when an investigator like me searches for your name, I can usually find your last known address in about three or four clicks of the mouse.
 Other searches can determine if you own your house, have any criminal or civil records, and whether you have any liens or judgments against you.

-However, it is much trickier when we are trying to find that 7.7 percent of the population that does not have any debt.
+It’s much trickier to find that 7.7 percent of the population that does not have any debt.
 These are the folks on the margin, usually working for cash under the table.
 They are homeless people.
-They are immigrants.
+They are new immigrants.
 And, sometimes, they are just people who have learned how not to be found, by taking on new identities or keeping their money tucked away in their mattresses.